-Check back soon for details on the 2015 Westminster Kennel Club Dog Show in New York City!
+Check back soon for details on the 2016 Westminster Kennel Club Dog Show Vacations in New York City

-The Westminster Kennel Club, America's oldest organization dedicated to the sport of purebred dogs, will return to New York City for its 140th annual event.
+The Westminster Kennel Club, America's oldest organization dedicated to the sport of purebred dogs, will return to New York City for its 141st annual event in February 2016.
 Vacation packages will be available including tickets to the Westminster Kennel Club events.

 This inclusive New York City vacation includes accommodations, tickets to all Tuesday WKC Dog Show events, including Best In Show and lots of extras!
-Day session tickets (8am-6pm) are General Admission; evening session includes reserved seats in the Promenade section.
+Day session tickets (8am-6pm) are General Admission; evening session includes reserved seats in Madison Square Garden!.

-Your 2014 Westminster Kennel Club Dog Show Vacation in New York City Included
+Your Westminster Kennel Club Dog Show Vacation in New York City Includes

 Accommodations for 2-nights or longer in your choice of Midtown Manhattan hotels like the Sheraton New York Hotel, right in the middle of all the excitement of New York City's Times Square, the Theater District and Rockefeller Center, and less than a 1/2 hour walk or a quick subway ride from Madison Square Garden